-- Reflective practice - Attend a physiotherapy clinic and observe management given by pelvic floor physiotherapist - Attend a continence clinic and observe continence nurse - Confirmed participation in multidisciplinary team clinics and meeting

-- Demonstrates adequate exposure during training
+- Reflective practice - Attend a physiotherapy clinic and observe management given by pelvic floor physiotherapist - Attend a continence clinic and observe continence nurse - Confirmed participation in multidisciplinary team clinics and meeting - Demonstrates adequate exposure to managing pelvic floor dysfunction using non-surgical methods during training - CbD - Mini-CEX - Feedback with trainer - TO1/TO2 (including SO) - Attendance at local/deanery teaching or training days/courses

+- The role of pharmacology in pelvic floor dysfunction, including mechanism of action, adverse effects, and interaction, for treatment of:

-- CbD
+- overactive bladder syndrome

+- o nocturnal frequency and nocturia

-- Mini-CEX
+- stress urinary incontinence

-- Feedback with trainer

-- TO1/TO2 (including SO)

-- Attendance at local/Deanery Teaching or training days/courses

-- The role of pharmacology in pelvic floor dysfunction, including mechanism of action, adverse effects, and interaction, for treatment of: - Overactive bladder syndrome - Nocturnal frequency and nocturia - Stress urinary incontinence - Painful bladder syndrome - Use of hormone replacement therapy including vaginal oestrogen - Use of different charts to assess intake and/or output and to assess and treat women with excessive voiding patterns - Principles of pelvic floor muscle training and role of different physical therapies - Principles of bladder retraining and how to instruct patients on this treatment - Non-surgical management of pelvic organ prolapse - The indications for and fitting of ring, shelf, and other pessaries - Basic understanding of anorectal dysfunction, faecal urgency, and incontinence
+- o painful bladder syndrome

+- o use of hormone replacement therapy, including vaginal oestrogen

+- Use of different charts to assess intake and/or output of urine and to assess and treat patients

+with excessive voiding patterns

+- Principles of pelvic floor muscle training and role of different physical therapies - Principles of bladder retraining and how to instruct patients on this treatment - Non-surgical management of pelvic organ prolapse - The indications for and fitting of ring, shelf, and other pessaries - Basic understanding of anorectal dysfunction, faecal urgency, and incontinence

-Key Skills Descriptors Counsel patients appropriately on surgical management of pelvic floor disorders Formulates a management plan and modifies if necessary.
-Counsel on the different surgical options for prolapse and incontinence including non-surgical alternatives, other surgical options, complications, and outcomes and takes consent for surgery accordingly.
-Demonstrates safe surgical practice Recognises the indications and complications of surgical procedures in management of pelvic floor dysfunction.
-Selects patient appropriately for vaginal prolapse and/or continence surgery.
+UGVS CiP 4: The doctor provides high-quality surgery for primary incontinence and prolapse.
+Key skills Descriptors Counsels patients appropriately on surgical management of pelvic floor disorders Formulates a management plan and modifies it, if necessary.
+Counsels on the different surgical options for prolapse and incontinence, including non-surgical alternatives, complications, and outcomes.
+Demonstrates ability to take informed consent for surgery accordingly.
+Demonstrates safe surgical practice Recognises the indications and complications of surgical procedures in the management of pelvic floor dysfunction.
+Selects patients appropriately for vaginal prolapse and/or continence surgery.
 Performs surgery for primary incontinence and prolapse in a fluent and safe manner.
-Recognises the clinical findings which need onward management from multidisciplinary team including Urology and sub-specialist Urogynaecologists.
-Counsels on remaining NICE approved primary procedures for stress urinary incontinence.
-Manages postoperative complications including voiding difficulty Instructs nursing staff on catheter management following continence surgery.
+Recognises the clinical findings which need onward management from a multidisciplinary team, including urology and subspecialist urogynaecologists.
+Counsels on remaining NICE-approved primary procedures for stress urinary incontinence.
+Manages postoperative complications, including voiding difficulty Advises nursing staff on catheter management following continence surgery.
 Supervises a patient undergoing a programme of intermittent self-catheterisation.
-Recognises role of other specialists in the management of surgical complications.
-Recognises indications for referral to sub-specialist teams Demonstrates an understanding of the different available surgical procedures for apical prolapse, including their indication and how to refer on for them if required.
-Actively participates in clinical audit Commits to audit of procedures according to guidelines.
-Uses nationally recommended databases, such as BSUG audit database.
-Engages in local audits and leads a minimum of one audit per year which must include one surgical audit.
-Evidence to inform decision Reflective practiceNOTSS OSATS:
+Recognises the role of other specialists in the management of surgical complications.
+Recognises indications for referral to sub-specialist teams Demonstrates an understanding of the different available surgical procedures for apical prolapse, including their indication and how to refer on for them, if required.
+Actively participates in clinical audit Commits to audit of procedures, according to guidelines.
+Uses nationally recommended databases, such as the BSUG Audit Database.

+Engages in local audits and leads a minimum of one audit a year, which must include one surgical audit.

+Evidence to inform decision

+- Reflective practice

+- Non-Technical Skills for Surgeons NOTSS

-- Attendance at post-operative ward rounds
+- Attendance at postoperative ward rounds

-- Attendance at Risk Management meetings
+- Attendance at risk management meetings

-- Direct observation/Consultant supervision within the module
+- Direct observation/consultant supervision within the module

-- Attendance at MDT meetings
+- Attendance at multidisciplinary team (MDT) meetings

 - Participation and completion of audit

 - Tailored clinical experience under supervision:

-- Personal study
+- personal study

-- Appropriate postgraduate education courses and reading
+- appropriate postgraduate education courses and reading

-- Recording outcomes on national databases (e.g., BSUG)
+- recording outcomes on national databases (egBSUG Audit Database)